senaite/senaite2.com/docs/user_manual/users_and_security.md

 * **Publisher**: Users with this role don't have rights to manage electronic records or perform anything else other than publishing samples.

+* **Sampler**: Users with this role can transition samples from "to be sampled" to "sampled" status and introduce results for "field" type analyses: tests that are required at point of sample collection (e.g. Temperature).
+They can also modify some data from sample record (e.g. "Preservation") when the status is "to be sampled".

 Besides the roles above, there are four additional roles that are used internally by the system: